codr7/gofu/README.md

 [1 2 3]
 ```

-Macros and functions are called automatically when referenced, arguments are passed on the stack.
+Functions are called automatically when referenced, arguments are passed on the stack.

 ```
   (35 7 +)
 [42]
 ```

-The same thing can be accomplished using call syntax, which is triggered by suffixing any identifier with parens.
+The same result may be accomplished using call syntax, which is triggered by suffixing any identifier with parens.
 All declared arguments must be included within the call form.

 ```